The Error You Already See Through

 We should note: vagal tone measured via heart rate variability is a well-established biomarker, even though the broader anatomical claims of polyvagal theory remain debated.
 The measurement is solid.
 The explanatory model is still being drawn.

 Three episodes in.
-The picture is forming.
+The picture is forming, and it confirms what you have been sensing.

 Aristotle said flourishing requires material conditions.
 The material conditions are metabolic.
 Merleau-Ponty said consciousness is embodied.
 The embodiment is cellular — mitochondria, insulin receptors, inflammatory markers, telomere length.
 William James said emotions are bodily states.
 The bodily states, for 93.2% of the population, are states of depletion.